Clinics & Services

 In addition to GP consultations we offer a comprehensive range of clinics and healthcare services:

 Family Planning - All of the doctors and nurses provide contraceptive services and advice during normal surgeries.
-Dr Mercer inserts and removes coils (IUDs) and contraceptive implants, Advanced Nurse Practitioner Margaret Brown inserts and removes implants, Practice Nurse Amanda Counter removes coils and inserts and removes contraceptive implants.
+Dr Mercer inserts and removes coils (IUDs) and contraceptive implants, Advanced Nurse Practitioner Margaret Brown inserts and removes implants.

 Cervical Smears - All women age 25-64 in Scotland who have ever been sexually active are strongly advised to have a cervical smear.
 These are done during normal surgeries by the practice nurse or any of the doctors.
 Please make a double appointment with the practice nurse for a cervical smear.